Rose and Rosie: YouTube

 Rose Dix joined YouTube for a university class, establishing the Rose Ellen Dix channel.
 She uploaded her first video, entitled "Rose Dix talks Lisa Scinta," on 30 September 2010.
 An early assignment during her film degree included attempting to make a video go viral.
 Dix posted a parody of Kesha's Tik Tok on 26 January 2011, and the video received an estimated 16,000 views in five days.

 Rosie Spaughton uploaded her first video, entitled "YDAHD," to her channel TheRoxetera, on 19 December 2011.
 She first appears on the Rose Ellen Dix channel in "Baffle Laffle Taffle Breakup" posted on 18 December 2011.
 Their first posted collaboration video was uploaded on 15 January 2012 to the Rose Ellen Dix channel.

 In 2014, Rose quit her job at an Apple Store in Worcester to focus on YouTube full-time.
 On 29 April 2016, Rose and Rosie expanded their presence on YouTube by creating a new channel called "Let's Play Games,” on which they post gaming videos, which were already present on their main channel, Rose Ellen Dix.
 However, they decided to make a place for more on this channel.

 In August 2016, they both made the AfterEllen Hot 100 list with Rosie at number 23 and Rose at 18.
 They also hit 100 million views on their main channel that month.

-Rosie's channel, TheRoxetera, was renamed Rose and Rosie Vlogs and the Rose's Rose Ellen Dix became Rose and Rosie.
+Rosie's channel, TheRoxetera, was renamed Rose and Rosie Vlogs and Rose's Rose Ellen Dix became Rose and Rosie.

 On May 23, 2021, their main channel hit 1 million subscribers.

 Channels and content

 The Rose and Rosie channel contains content in the style of “couch comedy” as well as challenges, tags, guides, gaming videos, and collaborations with other YouTubers, such as Hannah Witton, Hannah Hart, Shannon Beveridge, Cammie Scott, Amy Ordman, and Oli White.
 The couple has also collaborated with Grace Helbig.

 The Rose and Rosie Vlogs channel contains vlogs and various series, such as annual VLOGMAS videos, #RealTalk, and the BISEXY SERIES.
 In #RealTalk, Rose and Rosie attempt to discuss real-life conflicts/situations and use their personal experiences to share advice with viewers.
 Some of the pair's #RealTalk videos include videos titled “How to Have a Good Relationship,” “Living with OCD,” and “Controlling Your Jealousy.”
 In the BISEXY SERIES, Rosie talks about her experiences as a bisexual woman.
 Some of the videos in this series include “How Do You Know You’re Bisexual” and “Dealing With Biphobia & Homophobia.”

-Rose and Rosie participate in Vlogmas every year, posting daily vlogs of the festivities leading up to their Christmas celebration.

 Let's Play Games is Rose and Rosie's third channel devoted to playing video games, including “Until Dawn,” “GTA 5,” “FIFA,” and “The Sims 4.”

 Maltese is an alter-ego created by Rose who appears in a number of videos such as “THIS IS JUST RIDICULOUS,” “SUPERKISS PART 3,” and “Acting 101 with Maltese Van de Kamp.”
 Maltese is a snobbish character with an accent, claiming to be “Canadian/Rhode Island royalty.”